zaniluca/corretto/README.md

 }
 ```

 When applying a primitive validator to a field, the field will be restricted to the type of the primitive validator, and only the methods that are valid for that type will be available.
-For example, if you apply the `Email()` validator to a field, you will only be able to use string methods (and base ones like `Required()`) on that field.
+For example, if you apply the `Email()` validator to a field, you will only be able to use string methods.

 This means that you'll get a compile-time error if you try to use a method that is not valid for the type of the field. _(and also methods suggestions from your IDE)_

-Currently we support `String()` and `Array()` as primitive validators.
+Primitive validators are: `String()`, `Number()`, `Boolean()` and `Array()`

 ### Nested Schemas